 If you just need the basic facts about a state, visit State Facts for Students.
 Here you can find state population, capitals, area, and symbols.

-Fact Monster's The Fifty States is similar; it also includes short sections on the history, economy and tourist attractions of each state.
+Fact Monster's The Fifty States is similar; it also includes short sections on the economy and tourist attractions of each state.
 Don't miss the links on the first page of this site, which allow you to compare states in a variety of ways and play games or take quizzes to test your knowledge.

 To find articles about a state's history, visit Explore the States.
 Here you can also find stories about local events and customs.